lfendy/whimsical_export/README.md

   - SVG (shapes can be zoomed in and edited)
 - If the process fails, you can run the same command again and it will skip existing files.
 - Automatically skips empty boards.
-- All code is run locally in your machine using a headless Chromium browser.
+- All code is run locally in your machine taking control of your existing browser with debugging port.
 - Your login credentials are never stored or shared.

 ## Requirements